seeingterra/echo-tts/README.md

 All of this is layered on top of the original Echo‑TTS model behavior.

+Echo‑TTS is fairly forgiving (the worker downmixes to mono and resamples internally), but you’ll get the most consistent results with:

+- **Format**: WAV (preferred).
+MP3 works, but WAV avoids codec edge cases.
+- **Channels**: mono (or a clean stereo recording that can be safely downmixed).
+- **Sample rate**: 44.1 kHz is ideal (the model operates at 44.1 kHz internally).
+- **Bit depth**: 16-bit PCM is a good default.
+- **Length**: ~5–15 seconds is usually enough; very long clips are allowed (up to minutes), but don’t typically improve quality.
+- **Content**: one speaker, minimal background noise/music, no heavy reverb/echo; avoid clipping.

 A multi-speaker text-to-speech model with speaker reference conditioning.
 See the original [blog post](https://jordandarefsky.com/blog/2025/echo/) for technical details.